Exxon earnings hurt by Russia exit, triples buybacks on high oil prices

 Exxon's writedown follows others oil majors exiting Russia after the Ukraine invasion.
 BP PLC and Shell PLC have flagged up to $25 billion and $5 billion in writedowns from leaving their Russian businesses, respectively.

-(Reporting by Sabrina Valle in Houston and Shariq Khan in Bengaluru; Editing by Arun Koyyur; editing by David Evans, Chizu Nomiyama and Louise Heavens)
+(Reporting by Sabrina Valle in Houston and Shariq Khan in Bengaluru; Editing by Arun Koyyur; editing by David Evans, Chizu Nomiyama, Louise Heavens and Marguerita Choy)